gvwilson/sensibleadventures/bookster/new.md

 and quickstepped along the narrow shelf.

 Fraederiq slid to a halt two heartbeats behind her.
 A trickle of bloody spit made a dark wet track through the dust on his face.
-"I'm going to throw you over the side, you little cake!" he shouted.
+"You little lump of nosewax!" he shouted.
+"I'm going to throw you over the side!"

 The ledge was barely a handspan wide.
 Pursued and pursuer both had to shuffle, left foot to right, then right forward, hands grabbing